Service has Local Offer

 In the early stages teachers are best placed to assess the child’s progress and highlight areas where support may be needed.

-Pupils who are causing concern for their teachers are discussed with Senior Managers and their progress is monitored at regular inclusion meetings.
+Pupils who are not making progress and for whom teachers are concerned, are discussed with Senior Leaders and their progress is monitored at regular inclusion meetings.

 Interventions and or support are put in place and the impact of the support is reviewed after 6 weeks.
 Next steps are discussed and put in place as appropriate.